ntustison/ANTsXMouseBrainMapping/Manuscript/discussion.md

 and use them for future training and refinement of network weights as we have done for our human-based networks.
-Generally, these approaches provide a way to bootstrap training data for manual refinement and future generation of more accurate deep learning networks in the absence of corresponding non deep learning-based tools.
+Generally, these approaches provide a way to bootstrap training data for manual refinement and future generation of more accurate deep learning networks in the absence of other applicable tools.